bigbio/pmultiqc/README.md

   - out_msstats.csv   : Input of MSstats software
   - out_triqler.tsv   : Input of Triqler software
 - raw_ids             : Identification results from search + percolator

+Most of the metrics are compute based on the `out.mzTab` and the `consensus_ids` which contains the filtered peptides and protein identifications.

+## Metrics